yupferris/ferris-makes-demos-notes/ep-001-wavesabre.md

 - `00:27:30` [slides about WaveSabre][wavesabre-slides] from 2013
 - `00:27:45` `WaveSabreCore` -- envelopes, oscillators, devices, etc.
 - `00:28:15` `WaveSabrePlayerLib` -- playing sound and executable, takes the serialized song and unpacks it to audio devices
-- `00:28:25` `WaveSabreVstLib` -- connecting the libs to a coherent package
+- `00:28:25` `WaveSabreVstLib` -- connecting the libs to a coherent package with abstractions for building VST interfaces on top
 - `00:29:30` code overview
 - `00:30:00` GUI overview (synth features rather than Ableton features)
 - `00:31:40` slaughter, scissor, crusher, leveller, chamfer, echo